 In response to this significant standards gap, the main manufacturers – together with materials expert D3O – have worked with the International Safety Equipment Association (ISEA) to establish testing, classification and labelling requirements for products that offer dorsal impact protection.

-- specify a pictogram mark for each of the levels for compliant gloves
+- specifies a pictogram mark for each of the levels for compliant gloves

-- require products be tested in a laboratory with a certificate of accreditation meeting the requirements ISO/IEC 17025:2017, General requirements for the competence of testing and calibration laboratories
+- requires products be tested in a laboratory with a certificate of accreditation meeting the requirements ISO/IEC 17025:2017, General requirements for the competence of testing and calibration laboratories

 Preparing your business

-To help businesses understand how ANSI/ISEA 138 will work, D3O has commissioned a white paper featuring contributions from the ISEA and the glove manufacturers involved in its production:
+To help businesses understand how ANSI/ISEA 138 works, D3O has commissioned a white paper featuring contributions from the ISEA and the glove manufacturers involved in its production:

 Rodney Taylor, D3O’s Global Sales and Marketing Manager for Industrial PPE, said: “The performance levels outlined in ANSI/ISEA 138 have been designed to be simple to understand, making it easier for people to select the right gloves for the right job.